ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 - [ ] - NAME load to moorings (`deploy` notebook)
 - [ ] - NAME verify moorings (`deploy` notebook)
 - [ ] - NAME label issue with *'Verify'*
+- [ ] - NAME pass issue to OTN daq for reassignment to analyst
+- [ ] - NAME check if project is OTN loan, if yes, check for lost indicator in recovery column, list receiver serial numbers for OTN inventory updating.
-- [ ] - NAME pass issue to analyst for final verification
+- [ ] - NAME pass issue to OTN analyst for final verification
 - [ ] - NAME check for double reporting (`deploy-4 verification script`)

 ```
 ### Visual Inspection